MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/order-results-entity-attributes-linq.md

 ---
 # Order results using entity attributes with LINQ

-In Common Data Service for Apps, you can use lookup or OptionSet (Picklist) attributes to order results within a LINQ query.
+In Common Data Service(CDS) for Apps, you can use lookup or OptionSet (Picklist) attributes to order results within a LINQ query.
 This topic shows several examples of this type of query.

 ## Using a Lookup Value to Order By